stardot/inf_format/inf_format_full.md

 Goals:

-- specify a synax that accepts all (or as very nearly all as possible...) existing files
+- specify a synax that matches all (or as very nearly all as possible...) existing files
 - extend the format to cover previously-underspecified cases
 - try not to make it _too_ much effort to update existing consumers to support it
 - ensure metadata is perfectly round-trippable, at least in principle